Gating-Induced Mott Transition in NiS$_2$

 NiS$_2$ is a well studied Mott insulator, which provides a fertile playground to examine the metal-insulator transition.
 It has the pyrite structure named after FeS$_2$ (Fig.~\ref{fig:structure}) \cite{Stillwell1936, Bither1966}.
 With its cubic symmetry and simple stoichiometry, as well as the availability of large single crystals and solid solutions \cite{Bouchard1968b, Bouchard1968a}, it was considered as a model system to study the Mott transition as early as the 1970s \cite{Jarrett1973, Ogawa1974}.
+Sulfur is a chalcogen one row below oxygen in the periodic table and similar to oxygen the most common anion of sulfur is S$^{2-}$ sulfide; however, in the pyrite structure, sulfur ions form S-S dimers, which have a total charge of $-2$ per dimer.
+The S-S distance is 2.07 \AA, closer to elemental $S_2$ with $d_{S-S}=1.887$\AA\cite{Brownridge2005} and far from the $S-S$ distances in compounds without S-S bonding, such as the perovskite BaZrS$_3$ with $d_{SS}=3.58$\AA.
+One unusual feature of this structure is the existence of covalently bonded chalcogen dimers, which are marked with bonds in Fig.~\ref{fig:structure}.
+In contrast to most oxide structures where the chalcogens each have a charge of $-2$, here the sulfur dimer collectively has a charge of $-2$, giving each sulfur an individual ionization of $-1$.
 In addition to the filling-controlled transition achieved by doping the transition metal site, a bandwidth-controlled transition can be achieved by partially substituting S by Se \cite{Gautier1972, Bouchard1973}.
 Note that NiSe$_2$ is a Pauli paramagnetic metal, whereas NiS$_2$ is a Curie-Weiss paramagnet that orders antiferromagnetically below 38~K \cite{Bither1968, Wang1997x, Yano2016}.
 There is now a large body of work focused on NiS$_{2-x}$Se$_x$ that includes both experimental and theoretical studies \cite{Folkerts1987, Fujimori1996, Iwaya2004,Yao1996,Kunes2010,Han2018x,Moon2015, Wilson1985}.
-The first-principles work on NiS$_{2-x}$Se$_x$ include a number of Dynamical Mean Field Theory (DMFT) studies, starting from as early as 1998 \cite{Matsuura1998}, and most recently, the discussion of Hund metal behavior near the transition \cite{Jang2021}.
+The body of first-principles work on NiS$_{2-x}$Se$_x$ includes a number of Dynamical Mean Field Theory (DMFT) studies, starting from as early as 1998 \cite{Matsuura1998}, and most recently, the discussion of Hund metal behavior near the transition \cite{Jang2021}.